-It seems like the big clothes and shoes companies in America produce their stuff mostly in countries where the labor is cheaper or where its cheaper to manufacture.
+It seems like Big Clothing and Shoe companies in America produce their stuff mostly in countries where it’s cheaper to manufacture.

-Yes sometimes these donations get sold again or given back within the same country in which it’s donated.
-Like The Salvation Army, a non-profit organization in America, selling your donated stuff in stores throughout America and the money generated is used to fund programs in America.
+For example, The Salvation Army, a non-profit organization in America, is selling your donated stuff in stores throughout America and the money generated is used to fund programs in America.

 The local Nicaraguans rushed to line up in front of this crate to get the used Nike’s and other shoes for free.